KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/common-runtime-parameters.md

 These commands largely derive from the upstream Bitcoin software, `bitcoind`.

 Komodo is a fork of Zcash, and Zcash is a privacy-centric fork of Bitcoin.
-Therefore essentially all runtime parameters and API commands available in both Bitcoin and Zcash are available in Komodo.
+Therefore, essentially all runtime parameters and API commands available in both Bitcoin and Zcash are available in Komodo.

 To see additional Bitcoin-based runtime parameters not included here, please visit [the relevant Bitcoin wiki page](https://en.bitcoin.it/wiki/Running_Bitcoin).